dreamwieber/harmonic-drone/README.markdown

 This project is based upon https://github.com/dreamwieber/sine-wave

 Run:

+	git submodule init

 	git submodule update

-...from the project directory.
-Use the .xcworkspace file to build and run the project.
+Add TheAmazingAudioEngine/TheAmazingAudioEngine.xcproject to your project at the top-level.
+Xcode will ask you to create a workspace from your project.
+Build and run from the workspace.